 Teen Camp Faculty 2026

-John Weed - irish fiddle and Cello
+John Weed - irish fiddle

 John Weed is a classically-trained violinist who switched to playing Irish fiddle about 20 years ago.
 John lived in Ireland in 2000 and taught fiddle workshops at the Flowing Tide International Music School in Doonbeg, County Clare.
 He attended the Frankie Kennedy Winter School in Dunlewey, County Donegal where he has studied with Ciaran O'Maonaigh and Dermot Mcloughlin.
 John has been a long-time instructor at Community Music School’s summer camps for teens and adults, and also leads the school-year Teen Band program.